nikos-alexandris/constraint-propagator/README.md

-## Simple Constraint Solver in Scheme
+## Simple Constraint Propagator in Scheme
 (Tested compatibility with mit-scheme and chicken-scheme)

 Functions: